 Create SCCM Device Collection Based on Installed Software Products & Inventoried Files

-A collection or query created in Configuration Manager uses WMI Query Language (WQL) to request objects from the SMS Provider WMI Schema, which in turn retrieves the data from site database.
+A collection or query created in Configuration Manager uses WMI Query Language (WQL) to request objects from the SMS Provider WMI Schema, which in turn retrieves the data from the site database.

 Attribute Classes for Software Products

-The following attribute classes can be used to create SCCM collection based on installed software products and inventoried files.
+The following attribute classes can be used to create an SCCM collection based on installed software products and inventoried files.

 Software Files